discrete-notes/discrete-notes.github.io/_posts/2020-04-20-network-decomposition-3-centralized.md

 until you cannot use color $c_1$ anymore.
 Then you take color $c_2$, and repeat the process, considering only the nodes that do not have color $c_1$, etc.

-This is basically repeating an algorithm for MIS we mentionned in the [post about local algorithms](https://discrete-notes.github.io/network-decomposition-1-local-algorithms).
+This is basically repeating an algorithm for MIS we mentioned in the [post about local algorithms](https://discrete-notes.github.io/network-decomposition-1-local-algorithms).

 ![](assets/coloring-0.png){: .center-image width="90%"}|![](assets/coloring-1.png){: .center-image width="90%"}|![](assets/coloring-2.png){: .center-image width="90%"}